MelanieLinares/portfolio-new/site/content/post/labcorp.md

 ## The takeaway:
 While a short project, this was my first introduction to React and SharePoint Workbench.
-I have used and developed in SharePoint before, but the workbench made everything so much easier.
+I have used and developed in SharePoint before, but Workbench made visualizing code changes so much easier.
 Consider me a fan!
 The LabCorp team was a pleasure to work with when proposing small design changes and in coming to a compromise on specific solutions.
-This experience jumpstarted my interest and drive to learn more about React so thank you team!  👏
+This experience jumpstarted my interest and drive to learn more about React.
+Thank you team!  👏

 </div>